Mavrogiannis-Ioannis/dsmmR/cran-comments.md

    Warnings:
    (1) * `rchk` (input number 19):
-      The warning reads as:
+      Github action fails to finish, with the error message:
       `No files were found with the provided path: check.
+No artifacts will be uploaded.`

+### Regarding the WARNINGs:
+   Regarding (1) :
+      This happens only for `rchk`, out of all 24 available platforms:
+      <>
-No artifacts will be uploaded.` I believe this is an internal bug on `rchk`s side;
+      I believe this is an internal bug on `rchk`s side.
+See below:
-      See:
       <https://github.com/actions/upload-artifact/issues/232#issuecomment-964235360>

 # version 1.0.2 --------------------------------------------------------------------